ServerContainers/sshtunnel/README.md

 Can have multiple users with thier own custom configurations

 It is roughly based on this informations: https://askubuntu.com/questions/48129/how-to-create-a-restricted-ssh-user-for-port-forwarding

+## Build & Versions

+You can specify `DOCKER_REGISTRY` environment variable (for example `my.registry.tld`) and use the build script to build the main container and it's variants for _x86_64, arm64 and arm_

+You'll find all images tagged like `d11.2-s1.2.1-2.1` which means `d<debian version>-s<openssh-server version (with some esacped chars)>`.
+This way you can pin your installation/configuration to a certian version. or easily roll back if you experience any problems (don't forget to open a issue in that case ;D).

+To build a `latest` tag run `./build.sh release`

+## Changelogs

+* 2023-03-20
+    * github action to build container
+    * implemented ghcr.io as new registry

 ## Environment Variables